Installing a solar

 Tankless

-Gene Hayes on troubleshooting your broken Rheem
+- Gene Hayes on troubleshooting your broken Rheem or Bosch tankless water heater.

-tankless water heater.
+tank water heater.

 The pilot light in a gas tank